You can find most of our ebooks in Berkeley's catalog, but sometimes searching is easier on the websites:

 * Use our off-campus access guide if you're having trouble logging in or getting access to ebooks.

-* Please email your librarian (Celia Emmelhainz) if you need help or want us to search for / buy an ebook we don't already have!
+* Please email your librarian if you need help finding, buying, or accessing an ebook!